jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 refactor: make it better
 #################################################################################

-* time to make it a drill
+* time to do it as a drill

   .. code-block:: python